vmanoharan/cs400-X-Team-12/x_team_style_guide.md

 ### Examples

 * classes
+  according to javadoc
+  /**
+  * ...
+  */
 * fields
+  double slash for fields
+  int size; //size of tree
 * constructors
+  according to javadoc
 * methods
+  according to javadoc
 * coding style (brackets, horizontal, and vertical spacing) for:
   Open curly brackets and close ones right under the if, while, ect. all the condtions for following have a space between each word, variable, <,>,==, ect.